DFHack/dfhack/docs/Lua API.rst

   Returns a list of items stored on the given stockpile.
   Ignores empty bins, barrels, and wheelbarrows assigned as storage and transport for that stockpile.

+* ``dfhack.buildings.getCageOccupants(cage)``

+  Returns a list of units in the given built cage.
+Note that this is different from the list of units assigned to the cage, which can be accessed with ``cage.assigned_units``.

 Low-level
 ~~~~~~~~~
 Low-level building creation functions: